ahmdhjj/django-pythonanywhere/README.md

 # django-pythonanywhere
-A template for easy deployment of Django apps to PythonAnywhere
+A template for easy deployment of Django apps to PythonAnywhere (for Free Accounts using MySQL database)

+## Configuration

 1. Replace `{{ project_name }}` by Django project name.
 2. Replace `{{ project_username }}` by your PythonAnywhere username.